 Social policy has an important role in defining support-worthy living situations, for setting the conditions of entitlement and for deciding on suitable types of support in terms of cash versus in-kind benefits (i.e. child benefit versus services like childcare provision).
 It can set impulses for societal change but at the same time needs to take the lived reality of individuals into account which might be very different from the envisaged change.
 For example, the design of parental leave policies does not only impact on women's labour market participation but can also push women into different types of outsider jobs (Seo 2023).
 As a result, higher participation as promoted in the adult worker might be achieved but at the cost of an increase in working-poor women.
-This highlights the importance to understand how well tax-benefit systems support women's labour market behaviour.
+This highlights the importance to understand how well tax-benefit systems support women's life courses that do not fit the idea of the 'typical' male worker and shape socially, desirable labour market behaviour.